VINCENT BACA - EXECUTIVE DIRECTOR

 In her spare time, she is an avid reader, gardener, knitter, and animal lover.

-BARBARA URIOSTE-LOPEZ - ADMINISTRATIVE ASSISTANT
+BARBARA URIOSTE-LOPEZ - OFFICE MANAGER

 Barbara joined the Cancer Foundation for New Mexico in 2016.
 She is a life-long resident of Santa Fe and has decades of experience working as an Administrative Assistant with various non-profits.
 In her current role, Barbara manages event registrations as well as patient statistics and bookkeeping data entry.